kineticadb/kinetica-airflow/README.md

 ## 2. Installation

-This step assumes that you have an existing distribution of the package.
-If not then you will need to follow the steps in [3.
-Building](#3-building).
+This step assumes that you have an existing `.whl` distribution of the package.
+You can either [build the distribution](#3-building) or download it from the assets section of the [Github release](https://github.com/kineticadb/kinetica-airflow/releases/).

-The package can be installed from the `whl` file.

 ```sh
 $ pip install ./dist/airflow_provider_kinetica-1.0.0-py3-none-any.whl